naxionthinking/USCS-Sample-Prep/ReadMe.md

 1.  *Augment_Specs*

 This sheet rarely changes.
 The information comes from the *Segmentation Criteria* sheet of the `MONTH_YEAR_MainFileBuildAugments_NA.xlsx` file which can be found in the `requests` folder of the job drive for the current month.
-Make sure the tenure is reported in this sheet in months and not days.
+Make sure the tenure is reported in this sheet in months and not days. **NOTE THAT THE SEGMENTATION CRITERIA SHEET IS INCORRECT FOR CELL14, AND IT SHOULD BE "Any Spend" BECAUSE IT IS A PAYING CARD.**

 <center>